OzzyCzech/ozzyczech.cz/src/content/docs/Web Development/WordPress/TinyMCE for user description.md

 ---
-title: Use TinyMCE in user description
-sidebar:
-  label: TinyMCE for user description
+title: TinyMCE for user description
 ---

-The WordPress user description is plain text by default.
-The following #PHP code displays the WYSIWYG editor next to the user profile's author description.
+By default, the WordPress user description is plain text.
+The following PHP code adds the WYSIWYG editor TinyMCE to display the author description in the user profile.

-Just add the code to `function.php` in your template:
+Simply add the code to `function.php` in your template:

 ```php
 class CustomUserProfile {